 Beloit is a medium-sized city located in the state of Wisconsin.
 With a population of 36,891 people and 14 constituent neighborhoods, Beloit is the 19th largest community in Wisconsin.

-When you are in Beloit, you'll notice that it is more blue-collar than most other communities in America.
-36.08% of Beloit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Beloit is generally considered to be a blue-collar town.
+36.08% of the Beloit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Beloit is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Beloit who work in office and administrative support (12.76%), sales jobs (8.31%), and food service (6.20%).

 In terms of college education, the citizens of Beloit rank slightly lower than the national average.
 15.96% of adults 25 and older in Beloit have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.